SAP/fosstars-rating-core-action/README.md

 This action calculates [a security rating](https://sap.github.io/fosstars-rating-core/oss_security_rating.html) or [an OSS rule of play rating](https://sap.github.io/fosstars-rating-core/oss_rules_of_play_rating.html) for an open source project.
 The rating contains a score and a label.
 The score is a number from 0 to 10.

 It shows how well the project cares about security or open source community/maintenance aspects.
-Please [see the documentation](https://sap.github.io/fosstars-rating-core/) for additional details.
+The ratings take several aspects into account.
+You can find all the details regarding the various aspects in the section "What the security rating takes into account" of [the security rating documentation](https://sap.github.io/fosstars-rating-core/oss_security_rating.html) and the section "What the OSS rules of play rating takes into account" of [the OSS rules of play documentation](https://sap.github.io/fosstars-rating-core/oss_rules_of_play_rating.html).
+Additional information about Fosstars, how the ratings are calculated and related content is available [in the documentation](https://sap.github.io/fosstars-rating-core/) as well.

 Fosstars uses only publicly available data about open source projects.